TCP/IP

 and not with a 7-layer osi protocol.
 You could say that the

-in layer 6 receives ahtml
+browser in layer 6 receives ahtml document from the webserver.
+This

-document can consist ofascii
+html document can consist ofascii or unicode characters.

 layer 4: transport